equinor/semeio/README.md

 # semeio #

-Semeio is a collection of jobs and workflow jobs used in [ERT](https://github.com/equinor/ert).
+semeio is a collection of jobs and workflow jobs used in [ERT](https://github.com/equinor/ert).
 These are exposing end points which is considered the API of semeio.
 If there are submodules that can be applied more generally, or have use outside these jobs and workflows, please create an issue and it can be exposed in the API.

-# Installation and usage
+# Installation

 Semeio is available on [pypi](https://pypi.org/project/semeio/) and can be installed using `pip install semeio`.